-It was all self-taught.
+Do you have a background in that kind of area of mixing materials or was it kind of just self-taught?It was all self-taught.
 I knew I had to nail the product, but I had no education.
 I knew that the Internet was coming, I just didn't know how to get there.
 So I started designing materials and mixing and matching and, honestly, my grandfather was part of the invention of the gliders for the military for World War II.
 I just felt like in my blood I had an engineer's background to match my mad-scientist mentality.

 "I'm not the sharpest pencil in the box, but I'm probably the most sexually driven person."